Dart-Code/Website/_docs/settings.md

 There are several settings for enabling logging of various services used by Dart Code.
 For more information about setting these up and troubleshooting please see [Enabling Logging](/docs/logging/).

 ## dart.analyzerDiagnosticsPort
-The port number to be used for the Dart analysis server diagnostic server.
+The port number to be used for the Dart analyzer diagnostic server.

 ## dart.analyzerInstrumentationLogFile
 The path to a log file for very detailed logging in the Dart analysis server that may be useful when trying to diagnose analysis server issues.
 For more information on capturing these logs, see [Analyzer Instrumentation Logging](/docs/logging/#analyzer-instrumentation).